hdkesting/RichTextCleaner/RichTextCleaner.README.md

 * remove all "style" and "class" attributes,
 * remove any "script", "noscript" and "iframe" elements
+* change "font" elements into "span"s.
 * and change "b" elements into "strong" and "i" into "em".

+Optionally you can also remove the "strong" and "em" elements (=replace by "span").

 This also copies the cleaned text onto the clipboard, so you can use (Ctrl-)V in a rich-text editor to paste it.